 When is Evergreen Boys State?

-Evergreen Boys State is held from Sunday, June 16 through Saturday, June 22, 2013 at Central Washington University in Ellensburg, Washington.
-Students attending are expected to be at the program in from the time they check in between noon and 2 p.m. on Sunday, until dismissed on Saturday around 10 a.m.
+Evergreen Boys State is held from Sunday, June 16 through Saturday, June 22, 2024 at the Warm Beach Conference Center in Stanwood, Washington.
+Students attending are expected to be at the program from the time they check in between noon and 2:30 p.m. on Sunday, until dismissed on Saturday around 10:30 a.m.

 Can I arrive late to the program?
 Can I leave early?

 No. It is a very intense program and students must be committed to attending the entire time.
-You will be busy from the time you arrive until you leave and it is simply not fair to the other students who are there if they are having to carry an extra load because you didn’t get all the information and materials you need because you were late or didn’t complete the process by leaving early.
+You will be busy from the time you arrive until you leave.
+The program is designed is such a way that every student has a specific role to play in the mock-government and it is simply not fair to the other students who are there if they are having to carry an extra load because you didn’t get all the information and materials you need because you were late or didn’t complete the process by leaving early.

 What should I bring with me to the program?

-You should plan on packing clothes for temperatures in the low 60′s to the upper 90′s.
-Early summer weather can be unpredictable and especially windy in Ellensburg.
-You’ll want to make sure you have a comfortable pair of athletic shoes, as you’ll be doing a lot of walking across the campus.
+You should plan on packing clothes for temperatures in the low 60’s to the mid 80’s.
+Early summer weather can be unpredictable.
+You’ll want to make sure you have a comfortable pair of athletic shoes, as you’ll be doing a lot of walking.
 Also make sure you pack semi-formal business clothes, including a tie and possibly a sport coat, as there are several times through the week when you will be required to be in a shirt and tie.
-All bed sheets and linens are provided for you while you for the week, but you should plan on bringing a towel for the shower.
-It is also recommended that you bring some shower shoes/flip-flops.
-Make sure you bring your toiletry items like toothpaste, shampoo, soap, shaving supplies, etc. If you would like to bring some snacks you can, but all meals will be provided for you and there is a small “Boys State Store” where you can buy candy, soda, cookies and other items at prices significantly below the dormitory vending machines.
+All bed sheets and linens are provided for you for the week, but you should plan on bringing at least one towel for the shower.
+It is also recommended that you bring some shower shoes/flip-flops (although these can only be worn inside the dormitories).
+Make sure you bring your toiletry items like toothpaste, shampoo, soap, shaving supplies, etc. If you would like to bring some snacks you can, but all meals will be provided for you.

 Can I bring my laptop computer?